 Iterating and customizing to the needs of the engineering team is key.
 In our case, the templates started to include important things we cared about.
 Things like reliability, scale, security.
 At Uber, we've built many smaller services, so things to consider when doing so - like load and performance testing or SLAs - are part of that domain.
 When accessibility became a big focus for mobile, that section made it into the template.
 You get the idea.

 At Uber, we called this process RFC - Request for Comments, given the many similarities it has with the Request For Comments publication process in the tech community.
 The process stuck because it was started early enough - when the engineering team was small - and it helped scale knowledge and eliminate silos, as the company kept growing rapidly.
 It has scaled remarkably well, from tens of engineers to the low thousands.
 Starting at a few thousand engineers, new challenges arise with this kind of process, which is a good problem to have by itself.

 To keep all of this from being overly theoretical, you can see our RFC process happen in the open by checking some of our open source projects, such as BaseUI.
 BaseUI is web a design system comprised of modern, responsive, living components.
-All RFCs are published and reviewed here and development only starts after the RFC is approved.
+All RFCs are published and reviewed here and here.
+Development only starts after the RFC is approved.

 So is this process unique to Uber?
 Far from it.
 Larger tech companies, like Google, Facebook, Microsoft or Amazon all came up with something that resembles some level of RFC process.
 The scale on how thorough the documentation should be, who the docs are pushed to, how strictly it is reviewed or how standardized it is across different orgs is different for all companies.
 If your at a tech company where planning is still adhoc, without a structured way on recording/distributing it, one of the things that will help engineering scale greatly is having a type of RFC process in place early on.
 Just give it a try and iterate on how you do it.
 That's how it always starts.